TECVAYLI Dailymed

 Risk Summary

 There are no data on the presence of teculamab-cqyv in human milk, the effect on the breastfed child, or the effects on milk production.
 Maternal IgG is known to be present in human milk.
 The effects of local gastrointestinal exposure and limited systemic exposure in the breastfed child to TECVAYLI are unknown.
-Because of the potential for serious adverse reactions in a breastfed child, advise patients not to breastfeed during treatment with TECVAYLI and for 5 months after the last dose.
+Because of the potential for serious adverse reactions in a breastfed child, advise women not to breastfeed during treatment with TECVAYLI and for 5 months after the last dose.

 8.3 Females and Males of Reproductive Potential